abhishekarya1/myblog/content/post/2018-07-26-github-as-your-resume.md

 GitHub may not be as important in hiring as some would lead you to believe.

+u're like most people you're not running a successful open source project and most of your day to day production of code is the property of your employer s

 ## Ending Notes

+The real value of github is that it confirms people are passionate about what they do as an occupation (because they contribute or commit to other projects while in the office or not).
+Sure, being good at coding is one thing, but behind passionate and good is another.

 Yet, in spite of its shortcomings, you can use your GitHub profile as a leverage to score a great new job.
 It only takes a bit of effort to make it more self-explanatory and recruiters-friendly.

+Your open-source contributions will play in your favor.

 Want to talk?
 Just drop me a mail and I'll be happy to talk to you.